plum-umd/redexer/README.md

 To unpack and repack apk files, we use [apktool][apk], an open source APK reengineering tool.
 Since it uses aapt, Android Asset Packaging Tool, you need to install [Android SDK][sdk] or sources.
-Besides, we use zipalign, which also comes from Android SDK, to optimize rewritten apps.
+Besides, we use `zipalign`, which also comes from Android SDK, to optimize rewritten apps.

 * RubyGems and Nokogiri